Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

 These skip links allow the user to avoid parts of pages, if we navigate with the keyboard, or if it is difficult to locate content in a large page or even if scrolling thought the page is difficult.

+Skip links are the first links on the page, and this makes sense as they allow users to navigate more easily.
+However, they may not be the first focusable elements when, for example, a cookie management banner is presented to the user.
+Indeed, the user must take action on the cookie banner before navigating the site, regardless of the position of the banner on the page.

 ### For whom?

 Skip links are valuable for many users: